-This topic contains 1 reply, has 1 voice, and was last updated by Crystalynn Shelton 2 months, 3 weeks ago.
+This topic contains 1 reply, has 0 voices, and was last updated by Crystalynn Shelton 1 year, 12 months ago.

 I will try and explain the problem I am having as clear as possible.
 We are receiving sales money into 1 bank account, then I am writing a hard copy check for that amount to another bank account we have.
 So there are 3 transactions that show in quickbooks for this

 – the check written from bank 1 to bank 2 as an expense